OSDeploy/GitBook/osbuilder/knowledge/stacking-cumulative-updates.md

 ### Confusion One

 So logic kicks in . . . we shouldn't stack because the image will grow.
 And you read a great article from Dan Padgett describing a problem in ConfigMgr, similar scenario where the image grows.
-Dan is correct, and RyanH apparently read find print that you have to do a DISM Image Cleanup.
+Dan is correct, and RyanH apparently read find print that you have to do a DISM Image Cleanup, which ConfigMgr doesn't do when applying updates from the console \(and your multi-indexes\)

 [https://execmgr.net/2018/06/07/windows-10-image-maintenance/](https://execmgr.net/2018/06/07/windows-10-image-maintenance/)